AlvinCap/FP_434/README.md

 # "No such file or directory:"
 # The arguement parser is setup such that the program should error out for a bad file input.
 # The program will on good input, scan and verify the color distribution levels in the file provided and display a mini summary statement for the findings that will ultimately power the prediction.
-# The program will handle much of workload behind the user interface and will work to simply output a season as a preliminary anlaysis tool.
+# The program will handle much of workload behind the user interface and will work to simply output a season as a preliminary analysis tool.

 # The program should pass all tests: